 Son of a Preacher Man – Dusty Springfield

 “The only one who could ever reach me was the son of a preacher man.”
-Dusty Springfield’s infamous pop hit was so crucial to a scene in Tarantino’s hit film Pulp Fiction he refused to film it if he couldn’t get rights to the song.
+Dusty Springfield’s infamous pop hit was so crucial to the scene in the movie that he refused to film it if he couldn’t get the rights to the song!
 ‘Son of a Preacher Man’ plays as John Travolta’s character, hitman Vincent Vega, meets Mia Wallace for the first time.
 Because of the movie’s popularity, the song climbed the charts once more 27 years after it first hit radio stations.